26. How to use any mode

 This is the question we'll tackle today

-But an easy way to remember the name of those modes is to remember the sentence "I don't punch like mohammed ali".
+An easy way to remember the name of those modes is to remember the sentence "I don't punch like Mohamed Ali".
 Each word would give you the first letter of each mode.
-That's how I remember the order.
+That's how I remember them.

 So the ionian mode is the major scale, and the aeolian mode is the natural minor scale.
 We won't focus on these ones as they are already explored extensively in other videos, but we'll use them as references, to see what is unique about every other modes.

 To make that comparison easier, I'll write all the degrees relatively to the major scale.